1909 Bermondsey by-election: Campaign

 Polling Day was fixed for the 28 October, just 21 days after the death of Cooper.

 There was a significant speech made by Chancellor of the Exchequer, David Lloyd George, at Limehouse on 30 July 1909 in which he outlined the proposals in the People's Budget.
 Since then, there had been no by-election in which to gauge public reaction to these proposals.
 The proposals therefore became central to the campaign.
 The Conservatives campaigned against the radicalism of the Liberals and their idea of massive state intervention in welfare.
 Hughes and the local Liberals embraced this New Liberal approach.

 Dumphreys was critical of the Liberal government's failure to act on the recommendation of the Poor Law Commission, which had been initiated by the previous Conservative government.
 In particular, he pressed for wholesale reform of the workhouse system, for better treatment of the deserving poor, and removal of the taint of pauper from children.
 "For every child a chance" was his philosophy.

 The Liberal campaign faced particular difficulties because their candidate was an outsider while both the Conservative and Labour candidates were local.

+Suffragette protest

+On polling day, Alice Chapin and Alison Neilans from the Women's Freedom League poured corrosive liquids over ballot boxes in protest at the Prime Minister's refusal to meet with suffrage campaigners.
+A presiding officer, George Thornley, had his eye damaged.
+He testified at Chapin's trial that this was an accidental consequence of the attempt to damage ballots.
+The count was delayed while ballot papers were carefully examined, 83 ballot papers were damaged but legible but two ballot papers became indecipherable.

 Result

 Dumphreys gained the seat for the Conservatives and Unionists, though with less than half the votes;

-Polling day had been marred by two women suffragette protesters from the Women's Freedom League, attacking polling stations, smashing bottles containing corrosive liquid over ballot boxes, in an attempt to destroy votes.
-A presiding officer, George Thornley, was blinded in one eye in one of these attacks, and a Liberal agent suffered a severe burn to the neck.
-The count was delayed while ballot papers were carefully examined, 83 ballot papers were damaged but legible but two ballot papers became undecipherable.